Aliases for ARHGAP35 Gene

 UniProtKB/Swiss-Prot for ARHGAP35 Gene

-Represses transcription of the glucocorticoid receptor by binding to the cis-acting regulatory sequence 5-GAGAAAAGAAACTGGAGAAACTC-3.
+Represses transcription of the glucocorticoid receptor by binding to the cis-acting regulatory sequence 5-GAGAAAAGAAACTGGAGAAACTC-3 (PubMed:1894621).
 May participate in the regulation of retinal development and degeneration.
-May transduce signals from p21-ras to the nucleus, acting via the ras GTPase-activating protein (GAP).
-May also act as a tumor suppressor.
+May transduce signals from p21-ras to the nucleus, acting via the ras GTPase-activating protein (GAP) (By similarity).
+Modulates Rho GTPase-dependent F-actin polymerization and is involved in the positive regulation of ciliogenesis and cilia elongation (By similarity).